api-evangelist/industrial/README.md

-# API Client Research
+# Industrial API Research
-This is my API client research
+This is my industrial API research